AY2324S2-CS2113-T15-1/tp/docs/UserGuide.md

 The current implementation of the calorie and hydration progress calculates the calories/hydration consumed based on the total number of entries in the list, irregardless of the date.

 We want to be able to provide accurate representations of users meeting their daily calorie and hydration needs, so this feature will be updated very soon to accommodate that.

+### Reduce reliance on network features

+As of current, calorie requirements for users is calculated from an external API.
+However, to reduce the reliance on having a strong network connection for our application to work well, we are implementing a failsafe to calculate calorie requirements even if the network connection is not good.

 ### Edit user details